 4.___You have not completed a college degree, but you have completed the following GE courses:

-If you indicated number 4 above, you must fill in the table below with the GE coursework you have completed to date or is in progress.
+If you checked number 4, you must fill in the table below with the GE coursework you have completed to date or is in progress.
 Please provide complete information in each category.
 See Foothill College Catalog & Veterinary Technology Curriculum Sheet for help.

-If you indicated numbers 1, 2, or 3 above, leave this area blank and continue on to the next page.
+If you checked numbers 1, 2, or 3 above, leave this area blank and continue on to the next page.